-The use of standard lease terms and the cultural lease notices would protect vulnerable cultural resource values on these lease parcels (refer to Appendix A).
+The use of standard lease terms, the cultural no surface occupancy (NSO) stipulation, and the cultural lease notice protects vulnerable significant cultural resource values on these lease parcels (refer to Appendix A).
 The application of these requirements at the leasing phase provide protection to cultural values or at least notification to the lessee that potentially valuable cultural resource values are or are likely to be present on the lease parcels.